petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/deploying-microservice-client-extensions-to-liferay-paas.md

 ## Deploy the Microservice to Your Cloud Environment

-Now Liferay DXP has the necessary configurations deployed, but the microservice isn't running yet.
+Now Liferay DXP has the necessary configurations deployed, but the Spring Boot microservice isn't running yet.
 The microservice must run as a separate service, in its own container.

 1. In the Liferay sample workspace, navigate back to the `client-extensions/liferay-sample-etc-spring-boot/` folder.

-    You don't need to build the client extension again because you already built it previously.
+1. Build the client extension.

+    ```bash
+    ../../gradlew clean build
+    ```

+    The client extension builds into a LUFFA in the `dist/` folder.

 1. Deploy the client extension LUFFA with the LCP tool.